sulcata/reiter/README.md

 are not in-use.
 Mutating the collections could result in undefined behavior.

 ## Documentation
-More detailed documentation can be found [here](docs).
+More detailed documentation can be found [here][docs].
 Below is a short overview organized into groups.

 ### General